 Community Led Finance

-The Community Finance program to support women’s engagement in economic activities was initiated by Lumanti in 1996.
-In the first year, 8 women’s saving and credit groups were formed in slums and low income settlements in Kathmandu and Lalitpur.
+Lumanti has been promoting community led finance mechanism since its inception as one of the central lines of action through strengthening women based saving and credit programs.
+In addition to this, community led finance has been the key program for the economic empowerment of the low income families leading to the enhancement of their socio-economic conditions and increased self-dignity.
 By 2007, the number of savings and credit groups increased to 317 with 6,783 members under the umbrella of 17 saving and Credit Cooperatives and by 2017 savings and credit groups increased to 1,641 with 32,482 members within 34 saving and Credit Cooperatives.